ietf-rats-wg/draft-eat-mt/draft-ietf-rats-eat-media-type.md

 OID or a URI.

-The media types defined in this document include an optional `eat_profile` parameter that can be used to mirror the homonymous claim of the transported EAT.
+The media types defined in this document include an optional `eat_profile` parameter that can be used to mirror the `eat_profile` claim of the transported EAT.
 Exposing the EAT profile at the API layer allows API routers to dispatch payloads directly to the profile-specific processor without having to snoop into the request bodies.
 This design also provides a finer-grained and